rudytako/rudytako/README.md

 Hi there 👋

-My name is Maciej and I come from Poland. i've been coding for five years and currently I'am an IT student.\n I'm a software developer with an experience on working on some projecets.
+My name is Maciej and I come from Poland. i've been coding for five years and currently I'am an IT student.<br />
+I'm a software developer with an experience on working on some projecets.<br />
-In each project I was a part of a team consisting of about 10 people.
+In each project I was a part of a team consisting of about 10 people.<br />
-I code in Java and Typescript, especially with the MERN stack.
+I code in Java and Typescript, especially with the MERN stack.<br />

 <!--
 **rudytako/rudytako** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.